david2628/Work2Play/UCs/UC-Add_Task_CRUD.md

-# Use-Case Specification: Create Task
+# Use-Case Specification: Add Task

-# 1. Create Task
+# 1. Add Task

 ## 1.1 Brief Description
 This use case allows users to list all tasks, create tasks, edit tasks and delete tasks.
 So it describes the creation, reading, updating and deleting of Tasks (CRUD).